gautham-8/Study-Planner/considerations.md

 SCALABILITY:
 We have used MERN stack which is a collection of robust and highly scalable technologies used to develop scalable web applications.
 Therefore, this application can be scaled as per its needs.

+YouTube link for the demo of the application: https://youtu.be/Oll5tiFRDwE